 U.S.-bound exports of semiconductors, on which Washington slapped a 25% tariff last year, also dropped 29% for January to May.
 Those to ASEAN jumped 37%.

-Though not subject to U.S. tariffs, $1 billion of Chinese toys were exported to ASEAN in the five-month period, a 52% surge on the year.
+Though not subject to U.S. tariffs, Chinese toys and related products exported to ASEAN in the five-month period surged 52% on the year.

 Beijing and Washington resumed working-level trade negotiations for the first time in two months Tuesday, but only by phone.
 No face-to-face talks have been held, despite speculation that they could this week.